cprewit/bits/README.md

 Event listeners are a one-to-many call.
 Many actors can subscribe to a single event.
 Anytime that event is sent on the message center, each one of them will get it.
 No response is sent back from event emitters.

 Request listeners are many-to-one.
-Only one actor can add a request listener, however, any actor can send a request for that data.
-Send request returns a promise with the data from the request listener return statement.
+Only one actor can add a request listener, however, any actor can send a request for that data. `sendRequest` returns a promise with the data from the request listener return statement.

 In order to send an event and request from the server side, you can use `messageCenter.sendRequest(request, metadata)` and `messageCenter.sendEvent(event, metadata)`